Charles de Gaulle Airport to Disneyland Paris: Every Transfer Option Compared (2026 Guide)

 RER B + RER A (via Châtelet-Les Halles)

-Verdict: cheap, reliable, and completely fine if you're travelling light.
+Verdict: it's cheap, reliable, and entirely satisfactory if you're travelling light.

 - Pros: by far the cheapest way to make this trip; trains run frequently outside rush hour